Akihabara: 10 Best Things to Do in Otaku Heaven

 Akihabara Places to visit in Tokyo

-Akihabara is a buzzing area in the northeast of central Tokyo known as the electronic town because of the many shops selling video games, anime and manga and electronic goods.
+Akihabara is a buzzing area in the northeast of central Tokyo known as the electric town because of the many shops selling video games, anime and manga, and electronic goods.
 The name Akihabara originates from Akiba, the fire-protecting deity of the shrine that was built in the area after a destroying fire in 1869.
 The area has become more and more popular among foreign tourists as an attraction.
-Mostly because Japanese Pop culture is gaining popularity in other countries, maybe you have heard of the AKB48?
-A group of Japanese idols consisting of young girls that are very popular in Japan and abroad.
+Mostly because Japanese Pop culture is gaining popularity in other countries.
 However, there is much more than just pop culture in Akihabara, and even those who are not interested in it can have fun experiences there!
 In this article, we will introduce some of the best things to do in Akihabara.

 ▼Get the most out of your trip to Akihabara with our guided tour!